techagogics/techagogics-Open-Core/README.md

 Welcome to the techagogics Open Core repository!
 This is where innovative educational tools meet collaborative development.

+## Status: Experimental

+This repository is in it's very early phase and under construction.

 ## Getting Started

 Here's what you can do with our Open Core: